Drosera admirabilis: Reproduction

 This sundew will flower several times from spring to fall if given proper environmental conditions.
 The flowers of D. admirabilis sit on top of a 20–30 cm stalk which bend horizontally as each flower opens.
 Only one flower usually opens each day, opening up early in the morning, and is fully closed by the last light of the day.
 Its flowers are typically 1 cm in diameter with five light-violet petals and ten yellow anthers in the center, surrounded by six light-violet stigmas.

 Like many other species in the genus Drosera, D. admirabilis is easily propagated by several methods.
-Root and leaf cuttings are standard ways to asexually propagate this species of sundew.
+Seeds, root (easy) and leaf (more challenging than from other South African species) cuttings are standard ways to asexually propagate this species.

 Cultivation

 A fully mature D. admirabilis takes about one full year and can grow to about 5 cm in diameter, while reaching over 8 cm tall.
 This sundew can grow all year long without any dormancy period.
-It gets marketed name "floating sundew" when a fully mature specimen keeps vertically stacking old leaves to resemble the plant is hovering.
+It gets marketed with the name "floating sundew" because a fully mature specimen looks like it is hovering because new leaves are above vertically stacked old leaves.
 When the plant receives ample amounts of light its trichomes can darken from a green to a deep red.